 7 to 10 Day Tuscany Itinerary

 Now that you know a little bit about how to move through the region, you’ll want to map out the perfect Tuscany itinerary.
-If you’re debating about whether to spend 7 days in Tuscany or 10 days in Tuscany, then read our guide to help make up your mind.
+If you’re debating about whether to spend 7 days in Tuscany or 10 days, then read our guide to help make up your mind and see what some of the best places in Tuscany are to visit.

 Day 1 – Florence